natesawant/CS3500-Assignment4-ImageProcessing/README.md

 and more to come!

+_Disclaimer: This photo was taken by Nathaniel Sawant and is authorized for use in this project._

 #### Load
 ##### Loads an image from _filepath_ into memory, which can be accessed with _name_.
 `load filename name`